TDM — Table Implementation

 Import the TDM_TableLevel LU and deploy it.

-• lu_name — populated by the LU name to allow selection of the related table in a TDM task based on the task's LUs.
+• lu_name — Populated by the LU name to allow selection of the related table in a TDM task based on the task's LUs.
+Alternatively, if you wish to run the table in a table-level task, populate the lu_name with TDM_TableLevel.

-Note that from TDM V9.3.1 onwards, the schema_name and target_schema_name fields can be populated with either of the following options:
+Note that starting with TDM V9.4 onwards, the schema_name and target_schema_name fields can be populated with either of the following options:

 • Schema name